-6.3.1 Is the vessel provided with adequate means o of escape?
-A/R Check e escape each accommodation space for the means to Each accommodation space must have at two means of escape. : least Measure the minimum dimensions of clear openings used as a means of escape such as hatches, windows or ports.
-The minimum clear opening for a means to escape is 0.18 m .and all openings must accommodate a 380mm diameter circle. d window or port is designated an escape check that a means of 'breaking-out' is t.
-A means of 'breaking out' any fixed windo port designated as an escape route must stored adjacent to it.
+6.3.1 Is the vessel provided with adequate means of escape?

+Check each accommodation space for the means to escape.

+Measure the minimum dimensions of clear openings used as a means of escape such as hatches, windows or ports.

+If a fixed window or port is designated an escape route, check that a means of 'breaking-out' is present.

+Each accommodation space must have at least two means of escape.

+The minimum clear opening for a means to escape is 0.18 m2.and all openings must accommodate a 380mm diameter circle.

+A means of 'breaking out' any fixed window or port designated as an escape route must be stored adjacent to it.

-Applicability - 6.3.1 is an Advice check for privately owned and managed vessels, but is a mandatory Requirement for hire boats.
+Applicability -6.3.1 is an Advice check for privately owned and managed vessels, but is a mandatory Requirement for hire boats.